shmuelie/mfi-custom-code/README.md

 [KodeZ/hass_mqtt_device](https://github.com/KodeZ/hass_mqtt_device).

 ```
-mFi MQTT Client.
+mFi MQTT Client

-  Usage:
+Usage: ./mfi-mqtt-client [OPTIONS]
-        mfi-mqtt-client --server SERVER --port PORT --username USER --password PASS [--rate RATE]
-        mfi-mqtt-client (-h | --help)
-        mfi-mqtt-client --version

 Options:
-        -h --help            Show this screen.
-        --version            Show version.
+  -h,--help                   Print this help message and exit
+  --version                   Display program version information and exit
-        --server SERVER      The MQTT server to connect to.
+  --server TEXT REQUIRED      The MQTT server to connect to
-        --port PORT          The port to use when connecting to the MQTT server.
+  --port UINT REQUIRED        The port to use when connecting to the MQTT server
-        --username USER      The username to use when connecting to the MQTT server.
+  --username TEXT REQUIRED    The username to use when connecting to the MQTT server
-        --password PASS      The password to use when connecting to the MQTT server.
+  --password TEXT REQUIRED    The password to use when connecting to the MQTT server
-        --polling-rate RATE  The polling rate in milliseconds [default: 1000].
+  --polling-rate UINT [1000]  The polling rate in milliseconds
 ```

 ## Useful mFi Stuff: